SFU-CMPT-201/a8-pub/README.md

   In fact, this needs to be done every time you log in.
 In order to automate this, open your `~/.zshrc` and add the above two commands at the end.
 * `gtest/` contains the test cases for grading.
 We use [Google Test](https://github.com/google/googletest/tree/main) to develop and run the test cases.
+You need to run these test cases and pass them.
+If a test case fails, it is *your job* to figure out why.
+  This will often require you to look into the test case source code in `gtest/`.
+Though it is written in C++, it is similar enough to C and you should be able to understand it.
 * `CMakeLists.txt` includes directives to compile the test cases.
 However, this `CMakeLists.txt` is not complete and `cmake` won't work.
 You need to add more directives to make it work.
 What you have learned from A4 should be enough to do it.